 As if under a spell, I forgot where I was or how old I was.
 I knew that I’d been given another year but no promises about living in Hawaii or anywhere else for another year or even another day.
-The last nail had driven this point home to me with clarity over the course of decades.
+The last nail had driven this point home to me with clarity over decades.
 I could play and sing the nail’s mantra as if it were mine.

 “Living on promises that nobody gave to no one, they were given to no one.”

-A day of sun and relaxing sounds from the ocean tide had put the and partiers to sleep but I couldn’t.
+A day of sun and relaxing sounds from the ocean tide had put the partiers to sleep but I couldn’t.
 A line was stuck in my head.